nvdaaddons/DevGuide/readme.md

 An example of the first case: modifying an atribute.

 	# Reassign some Delphi forms as window.
-		def event_NvDAObject_init(self, obj):
+		def event_NVDAObject_init(self, obj):
 			if obj.windowClassName == "TForm": obj.role = ROLE_WINDOW

-This means that whenever we encounter a window with the class name of "TForm", NvDA will treat this as a normal window.
+This means that whenever we encounter a window with the class name of "TForm", NVDA will treat this as a normal window.

 Example 2 deals with an app module which has two objects for dealing with specific parts of a program, then uses chooseNVDAObjectOverlayClasses to assign the logic for each control.